What Journalists Should Know Before Reporting on Border Communities

 - Washington Trained Guatemala’s Killers for Decades The US Border Patrol played a key role in propping up Latin American dictatorships.

 - A 5-Year Old Girl in Immigration Detention Nearly Died of an Untreated Ruptured Appendix

 - Acupuncturists Without Borders to Hold Trauma-relief Clinic for Asylum-seekers and Volunteers

 - Opportunity Agenda Talking Points on Border Issues

 - Three Narratives to Nix from your Immigration Reporting 2019

 - Five Lessons for Shifting the Narrative on Migrants & the Border Region – Webinar from Opportunity Agenda (featuring speakers from CultureStrike and Alliance San Diego

 - Eyes on ICE: Documenting Abuses Against Immigrant Communities – resources, case studies, etc. from WITNESS’ on how to use video to in immigrant rights work safely, ethically and effectively.

 Michelle Serrano was born in Brownsville, TX, the southernmost tip of the the Rio Grande Valley.
 Michelle worked as a journalist and cartoonist at the University of Texas-RGV and received a BA in Public Service and Masters in Public Administration.
-She has actively participated in community advocacy campaigns that have fought for inclusivity in arts and musical institutions before her time as a communications strategist for the RGV Equal Voice Network.
-The Network’s purpose is to motivate and uplift the voices of the community through integration and development of campaigns that improve the family outcomes of low-income communities.
+She has actively participated in community advocacy campaigns that have fought for inclusivity in arts and musical institutions before her time as a communications strategist for Voces Unidas (previously called the RGV Equal Voice Network).
+The organization’s purpose is to motivate and uplift the voices of the community through integration and development of campaigns that improve the family outcomes of low-income communities.